stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 Similarly, we can see that while my `/grid` branch is up to date, my `master` is behind by 28 commits.

 In our case, we want to delete those that don’t have an upstream reference.
-We can use the `grep` program to filter the results from `git branch -vv` to get only those that are “gone” with a pipe.
+We can use the `grep` program to filter the results from `git branch -vv` to get only those that are "gone" with a pipe.

 If you’re following along at home, we’re now at `git branch -vv | grep '[origin/.*: gone]'`.
-The `grep` utility “searches any given input files, selecting lines that match one or more patterns.”
+The `grep` utility "searches any given input files, selecting lines that match one or more patterns."
 Therefore, the output of the `grep` is only the branches where the output matches the pattern `[origin/.*: gone]`.
 (It’s worth that the pattern does not need to be the beginning or end, just that it exist.
 The `*` is a wildcard.)

 Next up is the `awk '{print $1}'` which prints the first field for each line passed to it.